willjobs/regulations-public-comments/blogposts/post1/README.md

 ---
 ## <a id="research"></a>Research questions and ideas
 Given these observations, for this project I will be limiting my work to comments submitted on or after January 1, 2010.
-This is primarily for concerns of dataset size.
-If this proves not to be a concern, I could extend the time even further, back to January 1, 2002, which is the first year that a majority of the population of the U.S. had access to the internet according to [the International Telecommunications Union](https://www.itu.int/en/ITU-D/Statistics/Documents/statistics/2020/PercentIndividualsUsingInternet.xlsx) (ITU, 2020).
+This ensures that the vast majority of comments will be submitted online (as opposed to by mail or fax) and helps reduce the size of what could be a vast dataset.
+If dataset size proves not to be a concern, I could extend the time even further, back to January 1, 2002, which is the first year that a majority of the population of the U.S. had access to the internet according to [the International Telecommunications Union](https://www.itu.int/en/ITU-D/Statistics/Documents/statistics/2020/PercentIndividualsUsingInternet.xlsx) (ITU, 2020).

 Given the difficulty of parsing PDFs, images, and other attachments, I will also restrict my dataset to comments for which the plain-text is available.
 Depending on dataset size, I may need to further restrict my dataset to a smaller set of years.
 I do not plan on restricting comments based on agency or regulation type.